akatie/stardog-r/README.md

 ## Motivation

-Basically we pretend to cover transformation of Linked Data in the Web dataspace, in one single SPARQL query.
+Basically we pretend to cover transformation and analysis of Linked Data in the Web dataspace, with full statistical support and in one single SPARQL query.
 An example would be transforming the following set of observations so they become dimensionally comparable:

 ```
 :o1 a qb:Observation ;